MurkySoup/hc-hex-stringer/README.md

 &#39:159753
 ```

+# Signalling

+Standard *nix-style messaging and exit codes apply:
+* Successful output will be written to 'stdout'.
+* Exit code '0' for success.
+* Error messages will be written to 'stderr'.
-Standard error codes apply.
-'0' for success and '1' for failure.
+* Exit code '1' for failure.

+Efforts have been made to try to make this utility 'script-friendly' and generally easy to include into automation and scripted workflows.

 # Prerequisites